The Bloody Doors Off (The Boys episode): Development

 In July 2019, it was announced that the second season of The Boys was already in development during San Diego Comic-Con a week before the series premiered.
 The series showrunner and head writer Eric Kripke was already writing on the scripts for the season, having started to work on them during the 2018 United States elections in order to capture the topics and themes that it would be explored for the season accurately, which would be the white nationalism, white supremacy, systemic racism, and xenophobia.
 In June 2020, it was announced that the episodes for the second season would be released in a weekly basis instead of dropping all of them in one day in order to make people discuss about the topics for a longer time.
 The episode titled "The Bloody Doors Off" was written by Anslem Richardson and directed by Sarah Boyd.
-The episode is titled with the name of the issues #66–71 of the comic book series of the same name as well as the Vol. 12 of the comic book series of the same name.
+The episode is titled with the name of the issues #66–71 of the comic book series of the same name as well as Vol. 12 of the comic book series of the same name.

 Writing

 While the arc where Lamplighter killing Mallory's grandchildren remained intact, there were several changes done surrounding the storyline for the television adaptation.
-While in the original comics Lamplighter murdered Mallory's grandchildren on purpose with the intention of intimidating the Boys to keep them quiet about the 9/11 incident, his television counterpart did this accidentally confusing them with Mallory while also doing this under the orders of presumably Homelander, after the former blackmailed him into becoming a mole.
-Lamplighter's characterization changed into a more sympathetic character in contrast to his comic book counterpart, as Kripke wanted to give the character more depth in order to make it more relatable to the audience by giving him more complexity, as he considered that the character from the comics to be a typical stereotyped villain from the superhero genre.
-Another major change is that in the television series Mallory decides to spare Lamplighter despite initially intending to kill him to avenge her grandchildren, while his comic counterpart actually succeeds in killing him for the same reasons as her television counterpart.
+While in the original comics Lamplighter murdered Mallory's grandchildren on purpose with the intention of intimidating the Boys to keep them quiet about the 9/11 incident, his television counterpart did this accidentally - confusing them with Mallory - while also doing this under the orders of presumably Homelander, after the former blackmailed him into becoming a mole.
+Lamplighter's characterization changed into a more sympathetic character in contrast to his comic book counterpart, as Kripke wanted to give the character more depth in order to make it more relatable to the audience by giving him more complexity.
+In Kripke's viewpoint, the character from the comics was too much of a stereotypical villain from the superhero genre.
+Another major change is that in the television series, Mallory spares Lamplighter despite initially intending to kill him to avenge her grandchildren; her comic book counterpart actually succeeds in killing him for the same reasons as her television counterpart.

 The episode also unveils another twist involving the character of Stormfront, with this one finally revealing the origins of her character.
-It is revealed that the character is actually a German woman with born in 1919 who was indoctrinated with the Nazism ideologies, who married the scientist responsible for her powers while also being part of the Third Reich.
-Kripke deliberately uses this twist as a way to show people with hateful ideas still exist as by today with many pretending to be sympathetic and likable people, allowing them to manipulate others through social media in order to further spread their ideologies and attract new followers.
+We find out that Stormfront is actually a German woman born in 1919 who was indoctrinated with the ideologies of Nazism, who married the scientist responsible for her powers while also being part of the Third Reich.
+Kripke deliberately uses this twist as a way to show that people with hateful ideas still exist today, with many pretending to be sympathetic and likable people, allowing them to manipulate others through social media in order to further spread their ideologies and attract new followers.